 Knowlen says that groups holding events at many of Hilton's properties have taken extended breaks outdoors, where fresh air, sunlight and plants naturally rejuvenate attendees.

 "Beyond activities, planners are also looking to take advantage of unique outdoor spaces, where appropriate, as they focus more on the health and wellness of their attendees," says Knowlen.
 "For instance, Conrad New York Downtown is currently offering buyout options for our rooftop bar space, which will allow groups to have exclusive access to this location for the duration of their meeting.
 This option will be perfect for the group that feels more comfortable with fresh air."

-After a year in which much of the world worked from home — enjoying greater freedom in terms of their schedules, workspace and office attire than they have likely experienced at any other time in their professional lives — attendees are likely to expect some flexibility when it comes to event activities, too, says Cartwright.
+After more than a year in which much of the world worked from home — enjoying greater freedom in terms of their schedules, workspace and office attire than they have likely experienced at any other time in their professional lives — attendees are likely to expect some flexibility when it comes to event activities, too, says Cartwright.
 She expects to see a move away from a single, large group wellness session toward smaller, more tailored activities, in which at-home attendees can take part as well.

 "More than ever, event planners are realizing one-size-fits-all doesn't really work for events, and these smaller, flexible experiences will allow attendees to make the most of their time there," says Cartwright.
 "Experiences and events in general will be more customized, and there will be smaller groups of people doing different activities rather than one large group all watching the same presenter at once."

 For those planners who have held in-person gatherings or even visited a property in this past year, it's been easy to see how seriously most venues have been taking guest health.
 The lengths most have gone to create a healthy environment for visitors will leave a lasting, positive impact on their standard practices, as well as the ways in which they can partner with planners on wellness programming.